clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 ---
-title: Using DDL and Metadata
+title: "Using DDL and Metadata"
 layout: article
 ---